-Grip the front handle with your left hand.
-Hold the chain saw on the ground by placing your right foot through the rear handle.
-Pull the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) then pull firmly and rapidly.
+Grip the front handle with your left hand and push the chain saw to the ground.
+Grip the starter handle with your right hand and pull out the starter cord slowly until you feel a resistance (as the starter pawls engage) and then pull firmly and rapidly.
 Never twist the starter cord around your hand.